 Hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
 Symptoms include cold intolerance, fatigue, and weight gain.
 Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
 Diagnosis... read more : In polymyalgia rheumatica, thyroid function test results and muscle enzyme levels are normal.

 Multiple myeloma Multiple Myeloma Multiple myeloma is a cancer of plasma cells that produce monoclonal immunoglobulin and invade and destroy adjacent bone tissue.
-Common manifestations include lytic lesions in bones causing... read more : In polymyalgia rheumatica, monoclonal gammopathy is absent.
+Common manifestations include lytic lesions in bones that cause... read more : In polymyalgia rheumatica, monoclonal gammopathy is absent.

 Fibromyalgia Fibromyalgia Fibromyalgia is a common, incompletely understood nonarticular, noninflammatory disorder characterized by generalized aching (sometimes severe); widespread tenderness of muscles, areas around... read more : In polymyalgia rheumatica, symptoms are more localized, ESR is typically elevated, and pain is present with palpation and range of motion (active and passive) of the shoulders, even when the patient is distracted.

 Prednisone started at 15 to 20 mg orally once a day results in dramatic improvement, often very rapid (in hours or days), and this response can help support the diagnosis.
 If giant cell arteritis is suspected, the dose of corticosteroids should be higher, and diagnostic evaluation for giant cell arteritis Diagnosis Giant cell arteritis involves predominantly the thoracic aorta, large arteries emerging from the aorta in the neck, and extracranial branches of the carotid arteries.
 Symptoms of polymyalgia... read more should be done.